 Despite all of the benefits that come with using ABS, there are still some disadvantages associated with it.
-Here are just a couple of them:
+Here is just a couple of them:

 - Cost: While ABS is inexpensive, it’s not as cheap as PBT.
 You’ll pay anywhere from $0.10 to $0.20 per gram.

 - Installation: There are certain aspects of ABS that make it difficult to install.
 For example, you may have to drill holes into your PCB.
 This adds time to the process and increases the chance of damaging your board.

 - Weight: Unlike PBT, ABS is heavier.
 This means that it’s harder to move.
 Also, it requires more energy to lift.